 And many people commented that the 20 grams of protein and 11 grams of fiber per serving might be the reason it keeps them full .

-This was the other product in our hot debate, and it would be our top organic choice.
+This was the other product in our hot debate, and it would be our top organic choice for a meal replacement shake to lose weight.

 It also claims to be formulated with essential vitamins and minerals that some vegans could become deficient in.